DalgoT4D/DDP_backend/README.NotificationSystem.md

   - Ensure authentication and permission-based access to the notification system.

 ## Interface for users to see notifications
-For the interface allowing users to see notifications in the Dalgo Notification System, consider a user-friendly web interface integrated into the Dalgo frontend application.

 ### Notification Icon/Button